goblindegook/WordPress-Plugin-Boilerplate-NS/README.md

 ## Installation

-1. Copy the `plugin-name` directory into your `wp-content/plugins` directory.
+1. Clone the directory into your `wp-content/plugins` directory.
+2. Change into the cloned directory and execute `composer install`.
-2. In the WordPress dashboard, navigation to the *Plugins* page Locate the menu item that reads “The WordPress Plugin Boilerplate.”
+3. In the WordPress dashboard, navigation to the *Plugins* page Locate the menu item that reads “The WordPress Plugin Boilerplate.”
-3. Click on *Activate.*
+4. Click on *Activate.*

 Note that this will activate the source code of the Boilerplate, but because the Boilerplate has no real functionality so no menu  items, meta boxes, or custom post types will be added.